Find Your College Classes

 How to use the class schedule

 The class schedule has a lot of information.
 We can help you understand it.
-Here are a few quick tips, and if you need more help, you can reach out to Student Services Live or learn how to enroll in classes.
+Here are a few quick tips, and if you need more help, you can reach out through a Student Services virtual lobby or learn how to enroll in classes.

 Your registration appointment is the date and time after which you can enroll in classes.
 You can check your registration appointment in MyPortal.
 For the best choice of classes, enroll as soon as you are able.
 You may plan out which classes you want to take prior by recording the 5-digit section number of a specific class (such as 28575), so your registration process goes even quicker.
 Registration takes place in EduNav.

 When starting at Moreno Valley College, you created a first semester student education plan.
 You can create a more comprehensive plan that spans your entire college career by meeting with an academic counselor, or by accessing EduNav to plan your classes.
 Your student education plan includes the courses that you should take.
 Plus, you can check your program of study to see the recommended classes to take each term to graduate on time.
 If you need any assistance or have questions about your progress, seek out help from your engagement center.

 Each course has a designated course format code.
 Typically, you'll find these under the Building/Room information.
 These include:

 In-person courses have physical meetings where you come to campus and are in a classroom for a lecture or lab course.
 The amount of time you spend in class is dependent upon your in-person course type.